 A total quota keeps one wget run from consuming more disk space or bandwidth than the job can spare.
 It matters most when the transfer pulls from a URL manifest or another automatic retrieval where the final size is not obvious before the run starts.

 GNU wget applies this cap with --quota or -Q and accepts plain bytes plus k and m suffixes.
-The quota is checked only after each file completes, so the file that crosses the limit still finishes and then stops the rest of the retrieval.
+The quota is checked after each completed file, not while bytes are still streaming, so the file that crosses the limit is saved and the next URL is not requested.

-That end-of-file check is the main caveat for this page.
-Keep quota-controlled runs in their own directory so the actual bytes on disk are easy to inspect, and use --quota=0 or --quota=inf only when you intentionally want the same manifest to run without a size cap.
+Because the check happens at file boundaries, the quota is not a hard per-file cutoff or an exact final directory size.
+Keep quota-controlled runs in their own directory so the saved files are easy to inspect, and use --quota=0 or --quota=inf only when the same manifest should run without a size cap.

 Steps to limit total download size with wget: